 Learn something new every day More Info... by email

 When it comes to defining something like political socialization, complex explanations can be more effective than just a few words.
-Political socialization, technically referred to as a culturalization of a political process, is something that is really broadly defined.
+Technically referred to as a culturalization of a political process, it is something that is really broadly defined.
 It has to do with how a civilian population interprets political symbols, initiatives, and ideas.
 This kind of idea can be very useful to historians, anthropologists, and anyone else with a defined interest in a particular human community.

 In political socialization, political ideas get circulated in a general community.
 In this process, the formal elements of a political process are combined with social processes normal for adult individuals.
 The result is a collective interpretation of politicians, parties and political ideals.